EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 3. Create a new section below the most recently added profile section using 5 `#####` hashes for your section with a descriptive and simple title
 	* For example: `#### Wiimote Motion Controls With Nunchuck`
 	* Your section will be added to the [Table of Contents](#community-creations-table-of-contents) automatically
-4. Open your Dolphin profile in `Kate` or a text editor of your choice
+4. Open your Dolphin controller profile in `Kate` or a text editor of your choice
-5. Paste the contents of your Dolphin profile into your newly created section, include a brief description and any prerequisites
+5. Paste the contents of your Dolphin controller profile into your newly created section, include a brief description and any prerequisites
 6. Place three \``` at the top and the bottom of the pasted profile, refer to [Wiimote Motion Controls With Nunchuck](#wiimote-motion-controls-with-nunchuck) as an example
 7. Once you are finished making your changes, click the `Commit changes...` button in the top right
 8. You will be prompted to create a `Pull Request`.
 Add a little bit of detail about what you added and why